 Celebration of Community

 An opportunity to come together and celebrate all that is good about the West Wight Community.
 To recognise, encourage, support, learn about and give thanks for the many support groups in the West Wight whose aim it is to help those in need.
-This is usually held in October at the West Wight Sports and Community Centre in Freshwater between 3.00pm and 5.00pm.
+This is usually held in October at the West Wight Sports and Community Centre in Freshwater.

 For further CTWW information and upcoming events: visit CTWW ‘Facebook‘ page.